michellesantos/my-cv/my-cv.md

     - Participate in a little research on why admitted applicants decided to finally not enter the School of Computer Science and Engineering.
     - Investigate, evaluate, and decide which web analytics services (e.g., Google Analytics) was better for our use case.
     - Support the organization and development of academic and social events that took place on School of Computer Science and Engineering’s campus: the annual IT congress TryIT!, Madrid Science Week, the School’s Open Day and the Madrid Education Week.

+# Education
+## Bachelor degree in Computer Engineering
+### Universidad Politécnica de Madrid | Sep 2014 - Jun 2018 | Madrid
+Average grade: 8,55.
+Graduated with honors in multiple subjects.

+## Graphic techniques course
+### CDD, Visual communication and art school | Agu 2013 | Valencia
+Modules: Adobe Illustrator and Adobe Photoshop

+## High school diploma
+### Calasanz school | Graduated in Jun 2013 | Valencia
+I was consistently named to the Honor Roll (2008-2013) and had graduated with the highest level of academic achievement out of all the students in my class.